-Many expeditioners at Macquarie Island travel into the field for work or recreational purposes.
-Most travel is by foot although inflatable rubber boats (IRBs) are used occasionally.
-Vehicle use on Macquarie Island is limited to the isthmus.
+Many expeditioners at Macquarie Island travel into the field for work or recreation.
+Most travel is by foot, or sometimes by inflatable rubber boat (IRB).
+Vehicles can only be used on the isthmus.

 Each hut is equipped with a gas stoves and heater for cooking and warmth.
 Water supply for the huts is either rainwater collected from the hut roofs or from nearby soaks.
-Water must be treated prior to drinking.
+Water must be treated before drinking.

 A RAPS unit (remote area power supply) provides power for each hut.
 The unit consists of a wind generators and solar panels that charge 12 volt batteries.
 This provides power for lights and radios.
-A small petrol generator provides back up 240 volts of power if required.
-Each hut is fitted with a car radio CD player, which provides reception of Australian and New Zealand AM radio stations under favourable atmospheric conditions.
+A small petrol generator provides back up 240 volts of power if needed.
+Each hut has a car radio CD player, that recieves Australian and New Zealand AM radio stations.

 Communications between huts and groups in the field is typically by VHF radio.
-The island is serviced by four radio repeaters that enable communications over the rugged landscape.
+The island is serviced by four radio repeaters.
+The repeaters enable communications over the rugged landscape.
 Each person or group also carries a SPOT satellite-tracking device for safety.
 Nightly radio scheds take place between the field parties and the station.
-These scheds take place at set times daily and provide personnel in the field with up to date weather forecasts , general items of station news as well as providing a safety facility operations in the field.
-Each person carries a personal first aid kit - larger medical kits are located at some huts and the doctor is based on station to liaise with if required.
+The scheds take place at set times daily, giving expeditioners up to date weather forecasts and station news.
+Each person carries a personal first aid kit.
+Larger medical kits are located at some huts.

 Access around the island is generally restricted to the track network.
 Access off track is limited to essential maintenance and approved scientific research.
-Off-track travel requires the use of a map, compass and GPS (Global Positioning System).
-Safe routes are identified for traversing the steep coastal escarpments that dominate the Macquarie Island landscape.
+Off-track travel requires the use of a map, compass and GPS.

-Macquarie Island has three types of Special Management Areas (SMAs).
-These areas have been established to provide protection for sensitive wildlife breeding.
-Access through these areas is subject to seasonal closures or with an appropriate permit from the Tasmanian Parks and Wildlife Service.
+Macquarie Island has 3 types of Special Management Areas.
+These areas provide protection for sensitive wildlife breeding.
+Access to these areas is subject to seasonal closures.
+Appropriate permits from the Tasmanian Parks and Wildlife Service are required.